treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 So multiple assignment can be used for avoiding hard coded indexes and it can be used to ensure we're strict about the size of the tuples/iterables we're working with.

-Multiple assignment can also be used to replace many hard coded slices also.
+Multiple assignment can be used to replace hard coded slices too!

-By hard coded slice I mean something like this:
+Slicing is a handy way to grab a specific portion of the items in lists and other sequences.

+Here are some slices that are "hard coded" in that they only use numeric indexes:

 ```python
 all_after_first = items[1:]